yetanalytics/project-persephone/README.md

 additional Statements are referenced by StatementRefs in the original Statement.
 This can potentially require quering this and other Profiles.

-A user (or a Pattern) will use the `validate-statement` method to validate.
+A user will use the `validate-statement` method to validate.
 Upon validating a Statement, `validate-statement` will either return true on success, or return false on failure while printing an error message.
 The following is an example error messge from `validate-statement`:

 ```
 ----- Invalid Statement -----